AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

        end loop;
     end Put_Min_In_Front;

-As you might imagine, the purpose of this chapter is because this can't be proven as-is.
+As you might imagine, the purpose of this example is to show that this can't be proven as-is.
 This is because it's extremely hard for provers to understand what happening inside loops.
 To be able to process things, they need to cut the loop as only to consider pieces of sequential code.
 There are three sequences